2025-Arizona-Opportunity-Hack-Summer/Neural-Nexus-HeritageSquareFounda/README.md

 This branch is a side project that uses Gemini to analyze all the files in a Google Drive and assign them relevant tags.
-The end goal is for a future projec to use these tags to organize the Google Drive.
+The end goal is for a future project to use these tags to organize the Google Drive.